Nilli-Vanilli/Life_Simulators/README.md

 The next cellular automaton is the tremendously famous '[*Game of Life*](https://conwaylife.com/wiki/Conway%27s_Game_of_Life)', designed by John Conway.
 You should again see seven input boxes you can alter to your heart's content.
 We will briefly run through them again.

-The rule is a tuple this time, containing integers between 0 and 8.
-The first two digits make up the range of how many live neighbours a cell should have in order to survive.
+The rule is a tuple this time, containing integers between 0 and 9.
+The first two digits make up the interval of how many live neighbours a cell should have in order to survive.
 Since it is an interval, the second digit should be greater than- or equal to the first.
 The last digit says how many live neighbours a cell needs in order for it to be born.

 The size, boundary condition and colours are the exact same as before.
 I highly recommend trying out the boundary condition: 'Dirichlet 1', and leaving the grid empty.